kngreer1/Portfolio/README.md

 - <a href="https://github.com/kngreer1/Class-Project-Webforms">ASP.NET Webforms Class Project</a>

 The class projects all have similar functionality.
-You can view a list of products and see their details.
-You can select a category from a list to view the products in that category.
-You can select from a list of states to view the customers in that state.
-There is home page with links to the rest of the pages.
+You can select from a list of categories and then see the products in that category.
+You can then select a product and see the details for that product.

-I am currently taking a class on hybrid mobile development and will be making a project similar to the other class projects.
-We are using Angular 2, Ionic UI, and Cordova.
+If you'd like to see my app on your phone donwload the free <a href="http://view.ionic.io/">Ionic View</a> app.
+Then go to "Preview Shared App" and enter 58C471CC.

 <h2>Contact Information</h2>
 - LinkedIn: <a href="https://www.linkedin.com/in/kyle-greer">Kyle Greer</a>